Southern Yakutia (Sakha)

 head.

-then rested his left hand on his shoulder again.
+his left hand on his shoulder again.

 Taidje shook his friend’s hand forcefully, looking elated